Probing the Atmospheres of Young Long-Period Sub-Neptune Progenitors with ELT/ANDES: Abstract

-\abstract {High-resolution cross-correlation spectroscopy (HRCCS) has emerged as a powerful technique for detecting and characterizing exoplanet atmospheres from the ground.
-While it has been highly successful for ultra-hot Jupiters and hot Jupiters, next-generation facilities such as ELT/ANDES will extend its reach to smaller and longer-period planets, including young sub-Neptunes and their progenitors.} {We investigate whether HRCCS with ELT/ANDES can robustly recover orbital parameters and atmospheric signals of the long-period sub-Neptunes V1298\,Tau\,b and TOI-451\,c.
-For long-period systems, the slow Doppler drift of the planetary signal over a single night reduces its separation from quasi-stationary telluric contamination, increasing the risk of signal removal during detrending.
-We therefore quantify the impact of including out-of-transit exposures on signal recovery and parameter estimation.} {We simulate transmission observations in the YJH bands using the \texttt{Ratri} pipeline and analyze them with the HRCCS detrending and cross-correlation framework \texttt{Upamana}.
-For V1298\,Tau\,b, we inject atmospheric signals consistent with HST, Spitzer, and JWST constraints.
-For TOI-451\,c, we explore models spanning sub-solar to super-solar C/O ratios to assess compositional sensitivity.} {We find that incorporating out-of-transit exposures significantly enhances detectability, provided that the detrending effects are consistently propagated to the template models prior to cross-correlation.
-Without this reprocessing step, recovered orbital parameters can deviate substantially from injected values or yield reduced detection significance.
-For V1298\,Tau\,b, $>5\sigma$ detections of H$_2$O, H$_2$S, and CO are achievable within $\lesssim$10 hours (minimum two nights).
-For TOI-451\,c, distinguishing sub-solar from super-solar C/O ratios requires $\geq$18 hours (minimum four nights).
-HRCCS with ELT/ANDES will therefore be a key tool for probing the atmospheric diversity of young, long-period sub-Neptunes in the ELT era.} {}
+High-resolution cross-correlation spectroscopy (HRCCS) has become a powerful ground-based technique for detecting and characterizing exoplanet atmospheres.
+While highly successful for ultra-hot and hot Jupiters, next-generation facilities such as ELT/ANDES will observe smaller and longer-period planets, including young sub-Neptunes and their progenitors.
+We investigate whether HRCCS with ELT/ANDES can robustly recover orbital parameters and atmospheric signals for the long-period sub-Neptunes V1298\,Tau\,b and TOI-451\,c.
+In long-period systems, the slow Doppler drift during a single night limits separation between planetary and telluric signals, increasing the risk of signal loss during detrending.
+We therefore quantify the impact of including out-of-transit exposures on signal recovery and parameter estimation.
+We simulate YJH-band transmission observations using the \texttt{Ratri} pipeline and analyze them with the HRCCS detrending and cross-correlation framework \texttt{Upamana}.
+For V1298\,Tau\,b, injected atmospheric models are consistent with HST, Spitzer, and JWST constraints.
+For TOI-451\,c, we explore sub-solar to super-solar C/O ratios to test compositional sensitivity.
+Incorporating out-of-transit exposures significantly improves detectability, provided detrending effects are consistently propagated to the template spectra prior to cross-correlation.
+Without this step, orbital parameters can deviate from injected values and detection significance decreases.
+For V1298\,Tau\,b, $>4\sigma$ detections of H$_2$O, H$_2$S, and CO are achievable at $\lesssim$10 hours (minimum 2 nights, cloud-free scenario).
+For TOI-451\,c, distinguishing sub-solar and solar from super-solar C/O requires $\sim$17 hours (minimum 4 nights).
+HRCCS with ELT/ANDES will therefore be a key tool for atmospheric characterization of young, long-period sub-Neptunes in the ELT era.